[Download PDF / Printer Friendly Version]

 Providing for a new roof and updating the office computers will take even more money tomorrow than it does today.
 It’s time to show present congregants that an endowment will help relieve future congregations from the dilemma of having to choose one financial priority among many, simply because of a lack of planning (and revenue).

 Don’t be like my long-ago pastor who angered his congregation with his ham-handed fundraising schemes and delayed the construction of that new church because of his annual-giving mindset.
-Get on board with planned giving and watch both your endowment and your annual giving grow.
+Get on board with church planned giving programs and watch both your endowment and your annual giving grow.